DaneEnright/Google-Book-Search-Engine/README.md

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.

 	**Hint**: Refer to the class activities as a refresher on how to do this.
+ASK ABOUT THIS

 * `Schemas` directory: